 - Phased Compliance.
 All university units are participating in a two-year phased implementation process leading toward full compliance as of December 31, 2020.

 - Shared Responsibility.
 The policy and standards rely on a shared responsibility model in which the U-M community is expected to play its part protecting U-M’s critical IT infrastructure and data assets.

 - Information Assurance Support.
 Information Assurance (IA) staff are meeting with university stakeholders, IT governance groups, and others throughout the fall term to outline the implementation planning process.

 IA will work with and support all U-M campuses and Michigan Medicine throughout the implementation.
 Here are some initial opportunities and resources:

 - Guidance on Safe Computing.
-Detailed guidance, documentation, and tools to support compliance with the policy and standards are being developed and published to the Safe Computing website under Protect Your Unit’s IT.
-Additional content will be added during the implementation period.
+Detailed guidance, documentation, and tools to support compliance with and implementation of the policy and standards is published on the Safe Computing website in Protect Your Unit’s IT.

 - Standards Working Sessions.
 IA held working sessions for unit IT staff and others during the first half of 2019.
 Materials from those sessions are available at SPG 601.27 Implementation Presentations.

 - Communities of Practice.
 IA has set up joinable MCommunity groups to service as communities of practice where you can access the collective wisdom and expertise of your U-M colleagues, including IA.
 See Communities of Practice for Information Security Standards.